 Structural movement

 Repair category 1

-Notes No obvious evidence of significant movement noted within the limitations of my inspection.
+Notes The property has been affected by previous movement but within the limitations of the inspection there was no evidence to suggest that this is ongoing.

 Dampness, rot and infestation

 Repair category 1

-Notes No obvious evidence of significant dampness, rot or wood boring insect infestation.
+Notes No obvious evidence of significant dampness, rot or wood boring insect infestation

 Chimney stacks

 Repair category -

-Notes N/A.
+Notes N/A

-Roofing including roof space Repair category 2 Notes ROOF: The roof covering appears to be original to the construction of the property.
+Roofing including roof space

+Repair category 1

+Notes I am advised by the seller that the roof was replaced around 12 years ago.
 General weathering and moss growth was noted to roof tiles.
-The roof tiles are of a type known as Delta.
-This type of roof tile is known to become porous through age.
-Inspection at close quarters may reveal further deterioration/damage to roofing materials, especially where these are original.
-A reputable roofing contractor can provide further advice.
 Concrete tiles are typically guaranteed for 30 years but have a reasonable life expectation around 50/60 years according to the BRE.
 Life expectancy will often depend on weathering and damage from the prevailing weather.
 A reputable roofing contractor can advise on life expectancy and repair/replacement costs.
-ROOF SPACE: Damp staining was noted to sarking material.
-Due to access constraints, I was unable to test these areas however they appeared visibly